UMass Lowell will resume on-campus instruction, research and campus life for Fall 2020. View the plan for more info.

 20th Century American Literature; U.S. Intellectual History; 20th Century Literary Movements; Cold War Studies; Experimental and Avant-Garde Literature; Comparative Media Studies (including Print Culture and the History of Publishing).

 Todd Tietchen’s articles have appeared in journals such as Criticism, Mosaic, Arizona Quarterly, Western American Literature, and Discourse.
-He is the author of The Cubalogues: Beat Writers in Revolutionary Havana (Florida 2010), which explores the allure of the early Cuban Revolution for several key figures within the Beat Movement.
-He remains particularly interested in the experimental arts, and his forthcoming book project, Technomodern Poetics: The American Literary Avant-garde at the Start of the Information Age (Iowa 2018), examines the relationship between Cold War avant-garde aesthetics and the democratization of computing culture.
-He has served as the editor of three separate volumes of the works of Jack Kerouac: The Haunted Life and Other Writings (Da Capo 2014), Visions of Cody, Visions of Gerard, Big Sur (Library of America 2015), and The Unknown Kerouac: Rare, Unpublished & Newly Translated Writings (Library of America 2016).
+He is the author of The Cubalogues: Beat Writers in Revolutionary Havana (Florida 2010) and Technomodern Poetics: The American Literary Avant-garde at the Start of the Information Age (Iowa 2018).
+He has also served as the editor of three separate volumes of the works of Jack Kerouac: The Haunted Life and Other Writings (Da Capo 2014), Visions of Cody, Visions of Gerard, Big Sur (Library of America 2015), and The Unknown Kerouac: Rare, Unpublished & Newly Translated Writings (Library of America 2016).

-Additionally, Tietchen serves as the Co-Director of the Jack and Stella Kerouac Center for the Public Humanities at UMass Lowell.
+Additionally, Tietchen serves as the Co-Director of the university's American Studies program.